 What paperwork is needed to determine if I'm eligible and when is it due?

 To qualify, students will need documentation from a homeless shelter, school district homeless liaison, USF Student Outreach and Support, or runaway shelter.
 Students will also need to complete the Homeless Fee Exemption Request Form.
 The documentation must include the appropriate Florida Statute for tuition and fee exemption.
 The documentation is due to the Homelessness Committee before the end of the first week (drop/add) each semester of enrollment.
 Paperwork can be submitted to SOS (SVC 2058) or by email to firstname.lastname@example.org.
 The committee will review each application and approve or deny within 2 weeks of the drop/add deadline each semester.
 Students will be notified of the committee's decision by email.

 What does the exemption cover?

 This exemption covers tuition and fees only.
-This means you will be required to pay other costs such as the repeat course surcharges, excess credit hour fees, textbooks, housing, food, etc. Be sure to talk with a financial aid counselor and academic advisor about additional fees.
+This means you will be required to pay other costs such as the repeat course surcharges, excess credit hour fees, textbooks, housing, food, etc. The waiver cannot be used for the following types of courses: Self-Funded, Market Rate, Cost Recovery, Sponsored Institute or Study Abroad.
+Be sure to talk with a financial aid counselor and academic advisor about additional fees.

 What are other options to help pay for college?